 There are times when you need to run a virtual machine — but you’re already ON a virtual machine.
 Fortunately, it’s possible, but you need to enable nested virtualization.
 For me, this comes up often when I’m running OpenStack or Kubernetes on a Google Compute Engine instance on the Google Cloud Platform (GCP).
 To help solve the problem, you can enable Google Cloud nested virtualization.
 Follow these steps:

-- Install the latest version of the gcloud command-line tool gcloud (no need to sign in to your Google account).
+- Install the latest version of the Google virtualization beta command-line tool gcloud (no need to sign in to your Google account).

 gcloud compute instances create temp-image-base --image-family=projects/ubuntu-os-cloud/global/images/family/ubuntu-1604-lts --zone=us-central1-b